nodejs/node/doc/onboarding-extras.md

   * prefer to make the originating user update the code, since they have it fresh in mind
 * first, reattempt with `git am -3` (3-way merge)`
 * if `-3` still fails, and you need to get it merged:
-  * `git fetch origin pull/N/head:pr-N && git checkout pr-N && git rebase master`
+  * `git fetch upstream pull/N/head:pr-N && git checkout pr-N && git rebase master`

 ## best practices